asad-python/AAND/README.md

    -  folding_id: Id of the fold.
 For MNIST, 5 folds are generated, so folding_id must be in range [0..5]
    -  inliner_classes: List of classes considered inliers.
-   -  ic: inlier class set index (used to save model with unique filename).
+   -  ic: inlier class set index (used to save the model with unique filename).
    -  total_classes: Total count of classes (deprecated, moved to config).
    -  mul: multiplier for power correction.
 Default value 0.2.
    -  folds: Number of folds (deprecated, moved to config).